Regional Climate Policies & Decarbonizing Electricity

 Local Impacts of Oil and Gas Production

 Can Learning Explain Deterrence?
-Evidence from Oil & Gas Production, Journal of the Association of Environmental and Resource Economists, conditional acceptance
+Evidence from Oil & Gas Production, Journal of the Association of Environmental and Resource Economists, forthcoming

 An Examination of Geographic Heterogeneity in Price Effects of Superfund Site Remediation (with Ralph Mastromonaco), Economics Letters, 2018